General Steam Navigation Company: 1890 - 1902 Nadir and recovery

 By 1890 GSN was in deep trouble.
 It was obvious that the cattle trade would not recover, and that the shipping lines to the near-continent would continue to suffer from direct and indirect competition from the railways.
 The shipment of cargo via GSN's homeport London would also continue to decline.
 The only success were the Mediterranean services.

 During these years, the management made serious attempts to get into more profitable activities.
 Amongst these, a line from Manchester via the Manchester Ship Canal to Rotterdam, and a line from Manchester to West Africa.
 These attempts were fruitless, and the failure of the shipping line to the West African coast even seriously aggravated the situation.
 In February 1893 chairman Tritton resigned.
 He was replaced by Sir James Lyle Mackay.

-The Great Eastern Railway was meanwhile busy developing her Harwich to Hook of Holland service.
+The Great Eastern Railway was meanwhile busy developing the Harwich to Hook of Holland service.
 In 1893/4 it commissioned three big modern steamers capable of 17.5 kn.
-GSN was continuously monitoring whether it should continue its service to Amsterdam and Rotterdam.
-It made a pooling arrangement with the Hollandse Stoomboot Maatschappij (Holland Steamship Company), in which a Dutch railway had a major stake.
-The ships Widgeon and Teal got a cool chamber to transport dairy products on the Harlingen line.
+GSN was therefore continuously monitoring whether it should continue its services to Amsterdam and Rotterdam.
+On the connection to Amsterdam it made a pooling arrangement with the Holland Steamship Company (Hollandsche Stoomboot Maatschappij), in which a Dutch railway had a major stake.
+On the Harlingen line, the ships Widgeon and Teal got a cool chamber to transport dairy products.
 In the Thames tourism market GSN faced though competition from the Victoria Steamboat Association (VSA) for a while.
 In 1898 GSN added a new Eagle of 647 tons and a speed of 17 kn to the fleet serviced Margate and Ramsgate.

 Under these difficult business conditions, the new board tried to redress the situation, and succeeded.
 In 1896 GSN suddenly paid the full dividend on the preference shares, and applied £20,000 to depreciation of the fleet.
 The turnaround was such that a magazine suggested that it could only be due to creative bookkeeping.
-The turnaround was remarkable, and in 1897 GSN even paid a dividend of 2 percent on the regular shares.
+The turnaround was remarkable, and in 1897 GSN even paid a dividend of 2 per cent on the regular shares.
 However, as receipts grew from £432,695 in 1892 to £547,162 in 1901, profit remained low.
 This was caused by the creative accounting of the previous management, which had kept up profits by not properly depreciating the fleet.
 Now a substantial amount of profit (about £160,000 from 1895 to 1901) had to be used to depreciate the fleet, which meanwhile increased in size.
 Reducing debt and debentures was in general a high priority for the board.